Toggle mobile menu visibility

 How much would a Norwich Western Link cost?

-The total cost of delivering the Norwich Western Link, including inflation, is estimated at £273.9m.
+The latest estimated cost of delivering the Norwich Western Link, including inflation, is £273.9m, which was reported to a meeting of our Cabinet in December 2023.

 How will the Norwich Western Link be funded?